katemae/esports-data-report/index.md

 | İstanbul Wildcats         |      40 |      2 |
 | İstanbul Wildcats Academy |      25 |      1 |

 From this table, we can see that teams often win more games when not picking Renekton than they do when picking Renekton.
-This seems inconsistent with our initial impression of Renekton--if he is such a strong champion in pro play, why are teams winning more games when they don't play him?
+This seems inconsistent with our initial impression of Renekton--if he is such a strong champion in pro play, why are teams winning more games when they don not play him?

 The answer is simple--teams simply play far more games without picking Renekton than they do when picking Renekton.